 Many governmental bodies post the agenda of the meeting with the notice or as the notice, so many people use the terms "notice" and "agenda" interchangeably to refer to the posted document.

 Section 443, UIL Constitution & Contest Rules

 Digitized PAPF/Waiver System

-Please see the UIL Website for information regarding the Digitized PAPF and Waiver system to be utilized beginning in the 2018/2019 school year.
+Please see the UIL Website for information regarding the Digitized PAPF and Waiver system.